-An important format to ensure the integration of the collaborative research process are our theory tandems, which elaborated the sensitizing concepts (mediatization, polycontexturalization and translocalization), based on the empirical work produced in our subprojects, and thereby helped advance the related methodological discussion.
-The theory tandems are annually changing teams consisting of project leaders who, together with the coordinators of the CRC, are responsible for integrating the results of individual projects and cross-sectional groups, principally by organising the annual conference and other event formats.
-Each theory tandem is, moreover, tasked with elaborating one central theoretical desideratum of the CRC’s agenda during their term and, in doing so, organises the joint theory building along the lines of their annual topic.
+An important format to ensure the integration of the collaborative research process are our theory tandems, which further refined our sensitizing concepts (mediatization, polycontexturalization and translocalization), based on the empirical work conducted in the subprojects, and thereby helped advance the related methodological discussion.
+The theory tandems are annually changing teams consisting of project leaders, who, alongside the spokespersons of the CRC, are responsible for integrating the results of individual subprojects and cross-sectional groups, principally by organizing the annual conference and other event formats.
+Each theory tandem is moreover tasked with elaborating one central theoretical desideratum of the CRC’s agenda during their term and, in doing so, organizes the joint theory building along the lines of their annual topic.

-The first tandem, consisting of sociologist Nina Baur and planning scientist Angela Million, addressed the overall theme of “cultural comparison” by focusing on the constitution of space in different cultures.
-During those first two semesters, the foundations for a common theoretical understanding and vocabulary were laid in various events and conferences:
+The theory tandem, consisting of sociologist Nina Baur and planning scientist Angela Million, addressed the overall theme of “cultural comparison” by focusing on the constitution of space in different cultures.
+During the first two semesters, the foundations for a common theoretical understanding and vocabulary were laid in various events and conferences:

 - Reading group “Communicative Constructivism” (Baur)

 - Opening Conference “The Re-Figuration of Spaces and Cultural Comparison” (Baur/Million)

 - Research Workshop “Spatial Constitution and Visualization” (Million/Marguin)

 - 1st International Conference “Re-Figuration of Spaces: Mediatization, Mobility, Globalization and Social Dislocation”

 - Interdisciplinary and intercultural city walks as a methodology of cross-cultural spatial research (Baur)